TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 #### Using SQLGlot expressions

-SQLMesh will automatically parse strings returned by Python macro functions into [SQLGlot](https://github.com/tobymao/sqlglot) expressions so they can be incorporated into a model's semantic representation.
+SQLMesh automatically parses strings returned by Python macro functions into [SQLGlot](https://github.com/tobymao/sqlglot) expressions so they can be incorporated into the model query's semantic representation.
 Functions can also return SQLGlot expressions directly.

-For example, consider writing a macro function that uses the `BETWEEN` operator in the predicate of a `WHERE` clause.
-A function returning the predicate as a string might look like this:
+For example, consider a macro function that uses the `BETWEEN` operator in the predicate of a `WHERE` clause.
+A function returning the predicate as a string might look like this, where the function arguments are substituted into a Python f-string:

 ```python linenums="1"
 from sqlmesh import macro